 Accessing assignment submissions feedback and marking

-- Click Download all submissions in the Settings block.
+- Click Download all submissions in the Administration block.

-Note: If you want to have you submissions downloaded into individual folders for each assignment or all into the same folder use the setting Download submissions in folders.
+Note: If you want to have your submissions downloaded into individual folders for each assignment or all into the same folder use the setting Download submissions in folders.

 - Double click the downloaded .zip file to view the assignment files.